Base Breaker: Scouts. Some think he's a great offensive class, but others regard him to be useless when compared to the medic.

 Most Annoying Sound: "Medic!" calls tend to be a ear-grating even for non-Medics, especially if you're near someone who won't stop spamming it.

-Most Wonderful Sound: Hearing the SPLAT! sound after gibbing someone is very satisfying, and lets the other player how hard he/she got his/her ass kicked
+Most Wonderful Sound: Hearing the SPLAT! sound after gibbing someone is very satisfying, and it lets the other player know how hard he/she got his/her ass kicked.

 The sound effect after getting a backpack or medkit.